jwatson-CO-edu/EASY64/README.md

 * `[ ]` Add line number to `AST_Node` for user debugging

 # Future Possibilities
+* How does the interpreter keep from defining a variable multiple times? - Just check if it exists whenever the statement is run!
 * Primitive Type: Bit Block - 64 addressable booleans
 * Domains
     - 3D Turtle Mode